marshallward/mom6-gpu-report/gpu_report.rst

 -----------

 CUDA and HIP are languages which target compilation to GPU bytecode.
-They are primarily designed for particular platform, but they also aspire for some generality and there is some limited cross-platform support.
+They are primarily designed for a particular platform, but may aspire for some generality.
+There is some limited cross-platform support.

 Program loops are written as kernels in the native language, which can be compiled into GPU bytecode.
 These kernels are interfaced to a higher level